-Dr. Ballard’s education and experiences from while she was in her doctoral program are assets in meeting clients’ needs in the area of special education law.
-While in graduate school, she conducted therapy with individuals suffering from addictions, chronic mental illness, sexual abuse, learning disabilities, and other mental health diagnoses.
-Further, Dr. Ballard performed psychological and educational testing to further identify aspects of individuals’ functioning and areas in need of therapeutic intervention.
+Robin’s education and experiences from while she was in her doctoral program are assets in meeting clients’ needs in the area of special education law.
+While in graduate school, she conducted therapy with individuals suffering from addictions, chronic mental illness, sexual abuse, learning disabilities and other mental health diagnoses.
+Further, Robin performed psychological and educational testing to identify aspects of individuals’ functioning and areas in which they were in need of therapeutic intervention.
 These experiences with counseling and testing individuals with psychiatric disabilities have given her insight into the difficulties experienced by the special education population, which is the focus of her work.

-In addition, Dr. Ballard is very familiar with mental health terminology and exhibits an extensive understanding of psychological and educational testing reports, as well as psychiatric evaluations.
-Her background has been particularly useful in preparations for hearings, particularly in developing questioning for expert witnesses.
+In addition, Robin is very familiar with mental health terminology and exhibits an extensive understanding of psychological and educational testing reports, as well as psychiatric evaluations.
+Her background has been particularly useful in preparations for hearings, particularly in developing direct and cross-examination of expert witnesses.

-- Attended mediations with school districts conducted by the Office of Special Education Programs
+- Attends mediations with school districts conducted by the Office of Special Education Programs

 - Negotiates settlements of special education and 504 disputes for public school districts